Licensed Clinical Professional Counselor

 Culture and religion can have a profound impact on our lifestyles, values, and beliefs about mental health.
 I am especially interested in helping those that experience a crossroads with their cultural or spiritual values and mental health.
 Leaning on your faith during distress may be helpful and even natural, but sometimes we need additional support.
 Therapy can help strengthen spiritual and cultural values, and give clarity to these parts of your identity.

-I currently have several openings for both in-person and online therapy.
+I have openings for both in-person and online therapy.
 For online therapy clients must be located in the state of Maryland due to telehealth regulations.
 My hours vary through out the week.
-Contact me today to schedule a consultation or new client appointment.

-Currently I am an out of network provider for all insurance companies.
-Some insurance plans have out of network benefits.
+I am In-Network with All CareFirst and BCBS plans.
+For other insurance plans you may have out of network benefits.
 I will provide you with a superbill in case you want to submit for reimbursement.

 Group Therapy - $100